-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 What They Want

-These guys write about technical SEO like crawl budgets and site speed optimization.

-So if you know a thing in technical SEO, then this is a great place to pitch your post to.
+These bloggers write about technical SEO like crawl budgets and site speed optimization.
+If you know a thing or two in technical SEO, this is a great place to pitch your post.

 Hint

-Emma Labrador will be the right person to talk about a guest post contribution.
+Rebecca Barbel will be the right person to talk about a guest post contribution.
+Learn about their guidelines here.

 What They Want